FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/install_power_robot.rst

      - φ8mm

 .. important::
-   It is recommended that the robot mounting seat meet the following requirements to ensure that the robot is installed firmly and stably:
+   It is recommended that the robot mounting base meet the following requirements to ensure that the robot is installed firmly and stably:

     (1) The robot mount needs to be strong enough and have sufficient load-bearing capacity.
 It should be able to carry at least 5 times the weight of the robot and at least 10 times the 1-axis torque.